The Three Golden Children (folklore): Earliest literary sources

 Scholars (including Johannes Bolte, Jiri Polívka, Joseph Jacobs, Stith Thompson, Ruth Bottigheimer, and Hans-Jörg Uther) indicate as the first attestation of the tale type Ancilotto, King of Provino, an Italian literary fairy tale written by Giovanni Francesco Straparola in The Facetious Nights of Straparola (1550–1555).

 Bottigheimer and Donald Haase also list as a predecessor Neapolitan tale La 'ngannatora 'ngannata, or L'ingannatora ingannata (English: "The deceiver deceived"), written by bishop Pompeo Sarnelli (anagrammatised into pen name Marsillo Reppone), in his work Posilecheata (1684).

 French Hispanist Maxime Chevalier (es) suggests that the tale can be found in Iberian literary tradition of the late 15th and early 16th centuries: Lope de Vega's commedia La corona de Hungría y la injusta venganza contains similarities with the structure of the tale, suggesting that the Spanish playwright may have been inspired by the story, since the tale is present in Spanish oral tradition.
 In the same vein, Menéndez Y Pelayo wrote in his literary treatise Orígenes de la Novela that an early version exists in Contos e Histórias de Proveito & Exemplo, published in Lisbon in 1575.
 This Portuguese version lacks the fantastical motifs, albeit the third sister does promise to bear two boys "as beautiful as gold" and a girl "more beautiful than silver".
 (Note: The Portuguese tale, in Trancoso's compilation, has been collected in Theófilo Braga's Contos Tradicionaes do Povo Portuguez, under the name (The virtuous Queen and her two sisters).)

 Bottigheimer, Jack Zipes, Paul Delarue and Marie-Louise Thénèze register two ancient French literary versions: Princesse Belle-Étoile et Prince Chéri, by Mme.
 D'Aulnoy (of Contes de Fées fame), published in 1698, and L'Oiseau de Vérité ("The Bird of Truth"), penned by French author Eustache Le Noble, in his collection La Gage touché (1700).

 Distribution

 Late 19th-century and early 20th-century scholars (Joseph Jacobs, Teófilo Braga, Francis Hindes Groome) had noted that the story was widespread across Europe, the Middle East and India.
 Portuguese writer Braga noticed its prevalence in Italy, France, Germany, Spain and in Russian and Slavic sources, while Groome listed its incidence in the Caucasus, Egypt, Syria and Brazil.

 Russian comparative mythologist Yuri Berezkin pointed out that the tale type can be found "from Ireland and Maghreb, to India and Mongolia", in Africa and Siberia.
+Similarly, Christine Goldberg, in Enzyklopädie des Märchens, noted that oral variants of the tale appear across Europe and elsewhere: the Near East, Africa, India, China, and America.